 What is a stakeholder reviewer?

 Stakeholder reviewers provide us with feedback on draft BPGs, and are essential players in our guideline development process.
-They can be nurses, other health professionals, people with lived experience and their family/support members, knowledgeable administrators or funders of health-care services.
+They can be nurses, other health professionals, persons with lived experience and their family/support members, knowledgeable administrators or funders of health-care services.

 What will I get out of this?

 If selected as a stakeholder reviewer, you can: